 Activities represent the important actions that your customer does (Completed Order, Viewed Page, etc).
 Everything in Narrator is built using activities.
 They each have a customer identifier (typically email address), a timestamp of when it occurred, and a set of feature columns that are specific to each activity.

-Because the Activity Stream structure is standardized, any query can be automatically generated using the Narrator platform.
-Dataset was built to handle the complex SQL logic required to query the Activity Stream (ie. self joins, relational joins, etc), so your queries are always accurate, optimized for performance, and easy to read!
+Because Activity Schema is a standard, any query can be automatically generated using the Narrator platform.
+Dataset was built to handle the complex SQL logic required to query it (ie. self joins, relational joins, etc), so your queries are always accurate, optimized for performance, and easy to read!

-Check out the dataset question bank for examples of the types of data tables that can be generated using the Activity Stream.
+Check out the dataset question bank for examples of the types of data tables that can be generated using your activity stream.

 Single source of truth / Universal definitions